 The Content Creator

-The content creator is going to create content (free or paid) to solve the above customer’s problem.
+The content creator will create content (free or paid) to solve the above customer’s problem.
 Usually, experienced affiliate marketers will create content that is helpful and will attempt to solve the customer’s problem without them leaving their site.

 Eventually, the content creator will get an affiliate link from the product/ service owner.
 The affiliate link is a unique URL given to each affiliate.
 When a customer links on the affiliate link and buys the product, you get paid a commission.